0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

  2. The verification site displays two QR codes:

- - For Merkle Tree Proof(MTP) check on the left
+    - For Merkle Tree Proof Verification on the left
- - For Signature Proof check on the right (we will just focus on this!)
+    - For Signature Proof Verification on the right (we will just focus on this for now!)

     <div align="center">
     <img src= "../../../imgs/qr-code.png" align="center" width="500" style="border: 4px solid black"/>